ANNIEsoft/ToolAnalysis/UserTools/VtxSeedGenerator/README.md

 UseSeedGrid (bool)

 SeedType specifies whether to use PMTs, LAPPDs, or all.
-SeedType 0: Use only LAPPDs for calculating median seed time SeedType 1: User only LAPPDs for calculating median seed time SeedType 2: Use both the LAPPDs and the PMTs
+SeedType 0: Use only PMTs for calculating median seed time SeedType 1: User only LAPPDs for calculating median seed time SeedType 2: Use both the LAPPDs and the PMTs